Congratulations on your new Chromebook. This getting started guide for beginners will help you make the most out of your new Chromebook.

 - Keep Chromebook updated.

 Here is the first thing for you to do.
-Press CTRL + ALT + ? and you will see all the available keyboard shortcuts.
+Press CTRL + ALT + ? and see all the available keyboard shortcuts.
 The homepage of this app shows the most popular keyboard shortcuts.

 The Search Key and Caps Lock Key